A Romantic Honeymoon Experience at Sandals Ochi in Ocho Rios, Jamaica

 Travel tip: While monetary tips are not necessarily allowed on the resorts in Jamaica it is recommended to tip your drivers, butlers, and anyone who might be taking you on an excursion.

 When our butlers arrived they drove us on a golf cart to our Poolside Villa and showed us our room at Sandals Ochi.
-Our room included a living room area, bedroom with a king-sized bed, bathroom with a lovely tub, a small kitchenette, patio with a dining table, and a semi-private pool.
+Our room included a living room area, bedroom with a king-sized bed, bathroom with a lovely tub, a small kitchenette, a patio with a dining table, and a semi-private pool.
 We also were given a bottle of champagne upon arrival and access to a large safe to store valuables if needed.

 Photos of our Poolside Villa Butler Suite at Sandals Ocho Rios

 Then we began looking for the ocean side of the resort, only to find out that the resort is actually divided by a road in which you have to take a shuttle to get to the other side.
 Typically the shuttles run every 3 minutes so it isn’t much of a hassle to get back and forth easily!